bigfishhhhhzoey/GenerativeAI/Customer Support System: Moderation + Classification + Checkout + Evaluation/README.md

 6. **Evaluation**: This feature evaluates the chatbot’s response to ensure it is factually correct and satisfies the customer’s query.
 7. **Language Support**: The system supports 30 of the most commonly spoken languages for both input comment generation and chatbot responses.

-### System Workflow:

-1. **Input Moderation**: The system first checks for any inappropriate or flagged content in the input.
-2. **Prompt Injection Prevention**: Next, it scans for any malicious prompt injection attempts.
-3. **Sentiment Analysis**: Sentiment analysis is performed on the input to understand the emotional context.
-4. **Chatbot Response Generation**: A chatbot response is generated based on the sentiment and input.
-5. **Output Moderation**: The response is checked to ensure it does not contain inappropriate or harmful content.
-6. **Evaluation**: Finally, the response is evaluated for accuracy and completeness.

 ---

 ## 3. Test Cases